 Star in the Making: Lauren Bacall

 Will the Golden Age of Hollywood ever come back?
 Those were the days when the silver screen was populated with real actors and actresses not just stars.
-Beginning in the late 1920s way up to the late 1950s, it was the time when filmville maintained the biggest studios, the most colossal productions and the brightest stars.
-One of the most dazzling luminaries has a trademark – she has a husky voice and sultry looks.
+Beginning in the late 1920s way up to the late 1950s, it was the time when filmville maintained the biggest studios, the most colossal productions, and phenomenal talent.
+One of the most dazzling luminaries had trademark husky voice and sultry looks.
 There will never be another Lauren Bacall.

-One of her favorite quotations was, "I think your whole life shows in your face and you should be proud of that."
-Just look at her today and you will discover how well she lived up to this quote.
+She once said "I think your whole life shows in your face and you should be proud of that."
+Just look at her and you will see how well she lived up to this quote.

-Her beauty and talent were at par with the other Hollywood greats of the ‘40s as Vivian Leigh, Olivia de Havilland, Joan Fountain, Ingrid Bergman, Judy Garland, Barbara Stanwyck, Katharine Hepburn, and Joan Crawford
+Her beauty and talent were on par with the Hollywood greats of the ‘40s, such as Vivian Leigh, Olivia de Havilland, Joan Fountain, Ingrid Bergman, Judy Garland, Barbara Stanwyck, Katharine Hepburn, and Joan Crawford.

 On September 16, 1924, Lauren Bacall, the only daughter of Jewish immigrants, William Perske (a relative of former Israeli Prime Minister Shimon Peres) and Natalie Weinstein-Bacal was born in New York City.
-She was named Betty Joan Perske.
-Even until today, her close friends still address her as Betty.
+She was named Betty Joan Perske and even later in her life her close friends still addressed her as Betty.

 They were a middle-class family.
 Her father worked as a salesman and her mother as a secretary.
 For the first five years, Betty lived in Brooklyn with both parents, but her world changed when her parents divorced.
 Her father got into his car and left the house for good.
 Betty was not greatly affected by her father’s departure, as she was so much closer to her mother.
 After a while, she and her mother moved in with her grandmother and Uncle Charlie.

 She loved her grandmother who used to sing German songs and baked the most delicious cookies.
 She was also close to her Uncle Charlie.
-Her mother struggled hard to give her a good education and taught her the traditional values of their Jewish faith.
+Her mother worked hard to give her a good education and taught her the traditional values of their Jewish faith.
 She was not a scholar, but she never encountered any problems in school.